 States have enacted their own nursing home laws to complement federal law.

-California, for example, regulates the number of nurses on shift based on the number of resident beds.
+California, for example, regulates the number of nurses on a shift based on the number of resident beds.
 California also requires nursing homes to follow certain procedures when admitting new residents, to inform residents of the services that are provided by the facility's daily rate, and to provide residents with a copy of the state's Patient's Bill of Rights.

 New York also has a Patient's Bill of Rights, and the state requires that residents have access to dental care and are provided with meals that are appropriate for their religious or dietary needs.